-Every applicant for admission to membership as a Certified Practising Accountant, Readmission as a Certified Practising Accountant, or advancement of Allocated Membership Status to Certified Practising Accountant shall:
+Every applicant for admission to membership as a Certified Practising Accountant, Readmission as a Certified Practising Accountant, or advancement of Allocated Membership Status to "Certified Practising Accountant" must:

-- in the case of an applicant for admission to membership as a Certified Practising Accountant or an applicant for Readmission as a Certified Practising Accountant, make application in writing in the form from time to time prescribed for the purpose to be accompanied by the prescribed application fee (if any); - (b) make payment of the prescribed subscription; - (c) be an Associate or satisfy the criteria for admission as an Associate; - (d) provide evidence satisfactory to the Board of having successfully completed the CPA Program by: - (i) direct participation; or - (ii) being granted such credits or dispensations approved by the Board in its discretion (whether generally or in any particular case) in respect of the applicant having undertaken a corresponding program conducted by one of the bodies of accountants listed in Schedule 1 or such other professional education program as the Board may from time to time approve; - (e) without limiting By-Law 3.4(d), provide evidence satisfactory to the Board of having passed examinations approved by the Board (whether generally or in any particular case) in the subjects of taxation and audit; - (f) provide evidence satisfactory to the Board of either: - (i) being a member of good standing of one of the bodies of accountants listed in Schedule 1; or - (ii) satisfactory completion of the Mentor Program under supervision of a mentor being a Member holding an Allocated Membership Status of at least Certified Practising Accountant or a member of corresponding status of one of the bodies of accountants listed in Schedule 2;

-- (g) provide evidence satisfactory to the Board of attainment of the level of proficiency from time to time set by the Board in English language skills; and - (h) possess such other qualifications or comply with such other conditions as the Board may prescribe either generally or in any particular case.

-3.5 Fellow Certified Practising Accountant
+- (a) if he or she is not already an Associate, apply in writing in the form from time to time prescribed for the purpose accompanied by the prescribed application fee (if any); - (b) make payment of the prescribed subscription; - (c) satisfy the criteria for admission as an Associate (except to the extent that such criteria are waived or varied by the Board generally or in a particular case); - (d) satisfy the requirements of the Professional Level Examinations of the CPA Program by: - (i) direct participation; or - (ii) being granted such exemptions approved by the Board in its discretion (whether generally or in any particular case) in respect of the applicant having undertaken a corresponding program of equal depth and content; - (e) satisfy the requirements of the Practical Experience Requirement of the CPA Program by: - (i) direct participation; or - being granted such exemptions approved by the Board in its discretion (whether generally or in any particular case) in respect of any previous relevant experience; - (f) provide evidence satisfactory to the Board that he or she holds a Degree (except to the extent that this requirement is waived or varied by the Board generally or in a particular case); and - (g) possess such other qualifications or comply with such other conditions as the Board may prescribe either generally or in any particular case. - 3.5 Fellow Certified Practising Accountant Admission, Readmission or Advancement

-Every applicant for admission to membership as a Fellow Certified Practising Accountant, Readmission as a Fellow Certified Practising Accountant, or advancement in Allocated Membership Status to Fellow Certified Practising Accountant shall:
+Every applicant for admission to membership as a Fellow Certified Practising Accountant, Readmission as a Fellow Certified Practising Accountant, or advancement in Allocated Membership Status to "Fellow Certified Practising Accountant" must:

-- in the case of an applicant for admission to membership as a Fellow Certified Practising Accountant or an applicant for Readmission as a Fellow Certified Practising Accountant, make application in writing in the form from time to time prescribed for the purpose to be accompanied by the prescribed application fee (if any); - (b) make payment of the prescribed subscription; - (c) be a Certified Practising Accountant or satisfy the criteria for admission as a Certified Practising Accountant; - (d) provide evidence satisfactory to the Board of having for a period of at least five (5) years within the preceding last seven (7) years either: - held a responsible executive position relating to accounting, finance or business advice; or - (ii) been engaged full-time in providing Public Accounting Services; - (e) provide evidence satisfactory to the Board, including specific details, of having had not less than fifteen (15) years experience in accounting, finance or business advice; and - (f) possess such other qualifications or comply with such other conditions as the Board may prescribe either generally or in any particular case.
+- (a) apply in writing in the form from time to time prescribed for the purpose to be accompanied by the prescribed application fee (if any); - (b) make payment of the prescribed subscription; - (c) satisfy the criteria for admission as a Certified Practising Accountant (except to the extent that such criteria are waived or varied by the Board generally or in a particular case); - (d) provide evidence satisfactory to the Board of having for a period of at least 5 years either: - (i) held a responsible executive position relating to accounting, finance or business; or - (ii) been engaged full-time in providing Public Accounting Services; - (e) provide evidence satisfactory to the Board, including specific details, of having had not less than 15 years experience in accounting, finance or business; and - (f) possess such other qualifications or comply with such other conditions as the Board may prescribe generally or in any particular case. - 3.6 Reinstatement of Status requirement referred to in Part 4 of these By-Laws will, unless in the opinion of the Board special circumstances warrant dispensation in any individual case, only be eligible to apply for Reinstatement (which the Board may approve or not in its discretion upon consideration of all the circumstances) within 5 years after the date of such suspension of membership or lowering of Allocated Membership Status if:

-3.6 Specialist Designations